Earth Sciences Instrumentation and Facilities

 Description

-The National Science Foundation (NSF) is inviting proposals for the Earth Sciences Instrumentation and Facilities program, aimed at enhancing research infrastructure necessary for advancing the understanding of the Earth System.
-This program seeks to support various initiatives, including equipment acquisition, instrumentation development, technician support, and community facility support, with a focus on fostering a diverse geoscience workforce and promoting principles of belonging, accessibility, justice, equity, diversity, and inclusion (BAJEDI).
-With an estimated total program funding of $10 million and an award ceiling of $4 million, the NSF anticipates making approximately 40 awards.
-Proposals can be submitted at any time, and interested parties can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.
+The U.S. National Science Foundation (NSF) is inviting proposals for the Earth Sciences Instrumentation and Facilities grant program, aimed at enhancing research infrastructure to improve understanding of the Earth System.
+This program seeks to support various initiatives, including equipment acquisition, instrumentation development, technician support, and community facility support, with a focus on promoting diversity, equity, and inclusion within the geoscience workforce.
+With an estimated total funding of $10 million and an award ceiling of $4 million, proposals can be submitted at any time, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.

 Point(s) of Contact